 While on the internet, obviously, precautions need to be taken.
 But we live in a technological world and our boys will benefit from feeling comfortable with technology and knowing how to wield it in a good way.

-Now that they’re 15 and 16, they both have cell phones and Facebook accounts.
-We’re working to help them learn how to manage these properly.
-And now that they’re driving, it’s nice for me to be able to get a text once they’ve reached their destination.
+Once they turned 15 and 16, they both got cell phones and Facebook accounts.
+We worked to help them learn how to manage them properly.
+And since they started driving at those ages, it was comforting for me to be able to get a text once they’d reached their destination.

 5 – In Over Their Head